Breaking ActiveCouch in Fun and Inventive Ways

 Person.find(:first).birthday.class # => Time

-I've changed the has_many and has_one associations so that they don't appear in the document that declares them.
-These associations are declaring that other classes have keys which point at the current class and they a query is needed to fetch them.
+I've changed has_many and has_one so they no longer embed data in the declaring document.
+These associations declare that other documents contain keys pointing back to the current class, so a query is needed to fetch them.

-To accomodate that change there's a new association, belongs_to, which says that the declaring class contains a key which points to an owning class.
+To complement that, there's a new belongs_to association that says the declaring class holds a foreign key pointing to an owning class:

 class Pet < ActiveCouch::Base